 Looking to see how much you can borrow with a second mortgage?
-Use the second mortgage calculator below to estimate how much of your home equity that you can access, and your monthly second mortgage payments.
+Use the second mortgage calculator below to:

 The amount that you can borrow with a second mortgage depends on the amount of home equity that you have.
 Home equity is the difference between the current value of the home and the balance of all debt secured against the home, such as a mortgage.